canonical/ubuntu-pro-client/docs/tutorials/host_apt_news.rst

    ubuntu@tutorial:~$

-Inside the VM, set up `LXD`_:
+We're going to use `LXD`_ to set up our server and clients, so once we're inside the VM, we can set up LXD with the default parameters:

 .. code-block:: console

    ubuntu@tutorial:~$ lxd init --minimal

-Launch three containers inside the VM with the following commands.
+Now we will launch three containers inside the VM with the following commands.
 This may take a while since it will need to download the appropriate Ubuntu images.

 .. code-block:: console